nodejs/node-addon-api/doc/threadsafe_function_ex.md

 When targetting version 4, `callback` may be:
 - of type `const Function&`
-- not provided as an parameter, in which case the API creates a new no-op `Function`
+- not provided as a parameter, in which case the API creates a new no-op `Function`

 When targetting version 5+, `callback` may be:
 - of type `const Function&`
 - of type `std::nullptr_t`
-- not provided as an parameter, in which case the API passes `std::nullptr`
+- not provided as a parameter, in which case the API passes `std::nullptr`

 ### Acquire